RediSearch/RediSearch/docs/docs/administration/extensions.md

 ## Example scoring function

-This is an actual scoring function, calculating TF-IDF for the document, multiplying that by the document score, and dividing that by the slop:
+This is an actual scoring function, which calculates TF-IDF for the document, multiplies it by the document score, and divides it by the slop:

 ```c
 #include <redisearch.h> //must be in the include path